 I lead a highly collaborative team that creates low-carbon supply chain solutions for growth industries critical to the net zero transition.
 In simple terms we are removing 30% of emissions from the manufacturing footprint.
 We work cross-discipline, with multiple industries and sectors.

-In the past, when building new teams or solutions I was too focused on fire fighting what was in front of me, and diving straight into replying to emails or accepting back to back calls.
+In the past, when building new teams or solutions I was too focused on fire fighting what was in front of me.
+I’d be diving straight into replying to emails or accepting back to back calls.
 This compromised my ability to be strategic, or learn new skills and perspectives that can support our mission to create innovative solutions.
 To avoid falling into this behaviour again, I start my week with a ‘priority review’.
 I adjust my schedule accordingly, and aim to delegate aggressively.

 Mondays are typically with the product team, reviewing questions/issues/status.
 Tuesdays to Thursdays are supplier and partnership engagements, both virtually and on site at manufacturing locations.
 Fridays are intentionally unstructured to allow for new meet-ups and connections.
 Saturday mornings, I’m catching our investors at the end of their week so I can incorporate any actions in my Monday kick-offs.

-Proactive communication and disciplined follow up skills are important in our team because just having the market intelligence on what can deliver impact is not of value, if it’s not in the hands of someone who can actually implement and do something about it.
+Proactive communication and disciplined follow up skills are important in our team.
+Just having the market intelligence on what can deliver impact is not of value, if it’s not in the hands of someone who can actually implement and do something about it.

 Best thing about being an ‘eco-fixer’?